NEW: Police officers escort the funeral procession to the service

 On Friday, a few mourners trickled into the Fielding Home for Funerals.
 A white banner with a blue star near Scott’s casket displayed his favorite NFL team.
 It said: “Tradition, the Cowboys way.”

-“This is a heartbreaking tragedy for everyone in our community,” said Riley, the mayor.
-“It breaks everyone’s hearts.”
+“This is a heartbreaking tragedy for everyone in our community,” he says, adding they share the grief of their neighbors in North Charleston and with the Scott family.
+“It breaks everyone’s hearts, wherever we live.”

 CNN’s Polo Sandoval and Martin Savidge reported from Charleston, and Ben Brumfield and Ray Sanchez reported and wrote in Atlanta and New York.